eduardoshanahan/setup_docker_nginx_reverse_proxy/monkeysign/Readme.md

-# Monkey sign: look at the monekys waving
+# Monkey sign: look at the monkeys waving

 I needed a simple http service to verify if my Nginx proxy was working.

 There are implementations already done like [Jason Wilder's whoami](https://github.com/jwilder/whoami), but I also wanted to have the IP address and host name for the container.

+### Why monkeys?

+The more birthdays I pile up, the more I struggle to differentiate us from the monkeys.
+And that is not too bad, it makes me a lot more compassionate than before.

 ## To test it once the container is running: